-If you want a desirable flavor out of Quinoa, you should toast it.
-This way, it releases more flavor to give your grain an irresistible fragrance.
+If you want a desirable flavour out of Quinoa, you should toast it.
+This way, it releases more flavour to give your grain an irresistible fragrance.

 Just like all other grains, the first step to getting perfect results is toasting.
 This applies to nuts as well, at least if you are to get the best taste.
 Roast them.

 So, how do you toast Quinoa?
-Well, it is easier than you can realize.
+Well, it is easier than you can realise.
 Toast your grain in a dry skillet over a medium heat source for up to 7 minutes.

-You know it is done when it starts giving off a nutty smell and attains a light golden color.
-You and people around can’t resist that flavor, can you?
+You know it is done when it starts giving off a nutty smell and attains a light golden colour.
+You and people around can’t resist that flavour, can you?